ishara/sonar-examples/projects/languages/cpp/README.md

-This example demonstrates how to analyze C++ projects with the Sonar Runner.
+This example demonstrates how to analyze a C++ project with the Sonar Runner.

 Prerequisites
 =============